 Festive Maribor begins with the long-awaited lighting of Christmas lights.
 The traditional December atmosphere is conjured up by fair stands, a popular ice rink and numerous concerts, performances and creative workshops.
-Locals and visitors are invited to pleasant and safe experiences of festive Maribor, adapted to the recommended measures against the Covid-19 pandemic.
 A gift market with local products, themed photo points and decorations of urban parks and squares will definitely be interesting to visit.
 A place of joy, socializing, creativity and imagination is also a Fairy City, one of Maribor’s enchanting December festivities, set within Maribor’s streets, courtyards and squares.
 The Festive Maribor programme invites you to the hospitable Styrian capital!

-From 27 November 2021 to 2 January 2022, you can feel the magical Christmas/New Year atmosphere in Koper.
+From November to January, you can feel the magical Christmas/New Year atmosphere in Koper.
 The festive decoration of the city will be a several kilometres long flashing light chain, luminous elements with animal motifs and fairy-tale figures of various shapes.
 In Hlavaty Park near the market, Zoo lights will come to life again, Carpaccio Square will stand out with a golden olive tree, and the Bastion Fort will be decorated in the form of a large gift with a bright red ribbon.
 A light deer will adorn Kardelj Square, where you will also be enchanted by a 15-meter-tall New Year tree with almost 30,000 lights and a light chain.
-On November 27, the Fantazima programme will begin with the lighting of the holiday lights, and will last until the New Year.
-Come to Koper and feel the magic of the holidays!
+On November 26, the Fantazima programme will begin with the lighting of the holiday lights, and will last until the New Year.

-On the first weekend of December and between 22nd and 29th December, the old town centre of Radovljica takes on a fairy-tale look.
+On the first weekend of December, the old town centre of Radovljica takes on a fairy-tale look.
 The festively-decorated square gives a magical atmosphere to workshops, performances and activities for children and all the family.
 The town offers sweet experiences and a varied programme of events.

 Traveling by train throughout Slovenia is very affordable, especially if you travel during weekends or holidays.
 During the festive season, many Slovenian places invite you with festive decorations and various events.